 Any leftover chicken should be used within 3 days.

-Did you make this roast chicken recipe?
-Let me know what you thought of it by leaving a comment below and rate the recipe out of five by clicking on the stars below.
+I really hope you loved it!
+Let me know what you thought of it by leaving a comment below and rate the recipe by clicking on the stars in the recipe card below.
+Any questions about this recipe?
+Ask away!

 - 1 1.5kg Chicken